FreeRet: MLLMs as Training-Free Retrievers: Introduction

 Evaluated on MMEB~\citep{VLM2Vec}, a comprehensive suite of 36 datasets across four meta-tasks, FreeRet consistently delivers strong gains (\cref{fig:teaser}(c)).
 Notably, FreeRet-2B outperforms GME-7B~\citep{GME}, trained on 8M multimodal pairs, and dramatically surpasses MMRet-7B~\citep{MMRet}, trained on 26.2M pairs.
 Remarkably, FreeRet-7B competes head-to-head with methods explicitly supervised on MMEB, while on the video subset of MMEB-V2~\citep{VLM2Vec-V2}, it exceeds even post-trained approaches by large margins.
 Together, these results highlight the strength of a purely training-free paradigm.

-Beyond empirical gains, FreeRet delivers broader implications.
-It eliminates the costly adaptation barrier, allowing immediate deployment of any MLLM across scales and architectures (\cref{tab:mmeb_compare}).
-It naturally supports arbitrary modality combinations when applied to omni-modal models like Qwen2.5-Omni~\citep{Qwen2.5-Omni} (\cref{fig:omni-modality-retrieval}).
+Beyond empirical gains, FreeRet delivers broader benefits.
+It eliminates the costly adaptation barrier, allowing immediate MLLM deployment across scales and architectures (\cref{tab:model_family_and_scale}).
+It naturally supports arbitrary modality combinations when applied to omni-modal models (\cref{fig:omni-modality-retrieval}).
 By avoiding fine-tuning, FreeRet fully retains the instruction-following, conversational, and reasoning capacity of pretrained MLLMs.
-Moreover, it streamlines the RAG framework, unifying retrieval, reranking, and generation within a single model, and enhances long video understanding by retrieving relevant clips before deeper reasoning (\cref{tab:long_video_exp}).
+Moreover, it streamlines the RAG framework, unifying retrieval, reranking, and generation within a single model, and enhances long video understanding by retrieving relevant clips before deeper reasoning (\cref{tab:long_video_exp}), complementing interleaved long-video reasoning~\citep{zeng2026video-o3}.
 Additionally, FreeRet serves as a diagnostic lens, extending the evaluation of MLLMs beyond conventional QA settings to include retrieval-oriented tasks.

-In summary, FreeRet establishes pretrained MLLMs as competitive, versatile, and training-free retrieval systems.
+In summary, FreeRet establishes pretrained MLLMs as competitive, versatile, and training-free retrievers.
 It challenges the necessity of large-scale supervised adaptation and points toward a future where a single generalist model unifies retrieval with broader multimodal understanding.